WebAssembly/spec/document/core/syntax/types.rst

 Integers are not inherently signed or unsigned, their interpretation is determined by individual operations.

 The types |F32| and |F64| classify 32 and 64 bit floating-point data, respectively.
-They correspond to *single* and *double* precision floating-point types as defined by the `IEEE 754 <http://ieeexplore.ieee.org/document/4610935/>`_ standard
+They correspond to the respective binary floating-point representations, also known as *single* and *double* precision, as defined by the |IEEE754|_ standard (Section 3.3).

 Conventions
 ...........